certator/mplh5canvas/INSTALL.rst

 * Python 2.5 or newer (2.4 should also be OK, but has not been tested)
 * `Matplotlib`_ 0.99.1.1 or newer

-The web browser must support Canvas and WebSockets (see `this page`_ for current support).
+The web browser must support Canvas and WebSockets (see http://caniuse.com/#feat=websockets for current support).
 The target browser is Chrome 9.0+, while Safari 5.0+ is also supported.
 Opera 11.0+ and Firefox 4.0+ support WebSocket too, but it is disabled by default.
 It can be enabled by browsing to the ``about:config`` page in Firefox and the ``opera:config`` page in Opera, respectively.
 There is currently no support for Internet Explorer.

 The code now supports both draft-75 and draft-76 websockets and so should be reasonably future proof (until they change the standard again).